, , , ,

 Latest Updates to the Industrial Development Model

-Below find a video where I talk through the major updates to this model from v0.1 (the initial release video above), through v2.1 where I add a Permanent Debt (i.e. long-term hold) module.
+Below you’ll find a video where I talk through the major updates to this model from v0.1 (the initial release video above), through v2.1 where I add a Permanent Debt (i.e. long-term hold) module.

 Compatibility